-(i) Classification of Liabilities as Current or Noncurrent - Amendments to IAS 1 the rights that exist at the end of the reporting period.
+(i) Classification of Liabilities as Current or Non-current - Amendments to IAS 1

+Amendments made to IAS 1, Presentation of Financial Statements', in 2020 and 2022 clarified that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the entity's expectations or events after the reporting date (for example, the receipt of a waiver or a breach of covenant).